Saturday, December 31, 2011

 A Fine Fall.

-h the perfect weather that doesn't include suffocating humidity or 1/16" of ice on the roads that equally keep us holed up in our homes for days on end.
+What makes the fall so great?
+Let's start with the perfect weather that doesn't include suffocating humidity or 1/16" of ice on the roads that equally keep us holed up in our homes for days on end.
 While I'm on the subject of nature, let's not forget the changing of the leaves in which they transform from bright green to vivid shades of red, gold, and orange.
 The leaves in the fall is one of the reasons why I especially miss living in Dahlonega during this time of year.
 Speaking of Dahlonega, another reason why the fall is tops in my book revolves around a little annual festival each year called Gold Rush.
 It's not so much the painted gourds, lacy toilet seat covers, and seasonal hand-made clothing that makes me look forward to the third weekend in October, but the people you are likely to run into on the streets and the best baked potatoes you'll ever find this side of Heaven and fudge covered apples that are worth the calories and embarrassment of having chocolate all over your face that gets me there.

+In fact, I had to put my apple down for a nanosecond this year just long enough to snap this photo.
 The Square is prime real estate for people watching on this particular weekend.
 Especially for two gals like us:Oh how I love this picture.
 It makes me giggle every single time I see it.
 We are quite comfortable with our dork status.
 And it doesn't really take a sign to state the obvious.
 I am so glad that Katie and I were able to spend the afternoon together catching up, lunching, snacking, and shopping.
 Let me just go ahead and clear up any rumors or speculation as to the contents in Katie's shopping bag.
 It does not contain a painted gourd, lacy toilet seat cover, or cardigan adorned with wooden shapes of Christmas trees and angels.
 There are some really good finds to be found there too.
 Especially the pottery selection!
 Other good finds include Shelley:

 It did my little heart such good to catch up with her and her family while sitting on the sidewalk and eating our Holy Spuds.
 No, it's not a religious festival only Southern Baptists flock to each year.
 The Baptist kiddos just sell baked potatoes to raise money for missions.
 Her girls are so much fun and growing up so, so fast.
 They will be fantastic babysitters for my little Korean children that I'm going to adopt one day.
 There was time spent with other dear friends that weekend too, but once baby E christened my shirt there were no more photo ops.
 Baby E is just cute and sweet enough though, that I didn't mind the christening one little bit.